Title (JP): Shin Sakura Taisen (新サクラ大戦)

 Avid fans of the series have nevertheless been pining for the series’ return, and Sega listened, announcing a new game at Sega Fes 2018.
 Concrete details on Shin Sakura Taisen (New Sakura Wars) were first revealed a year later at Sega Fes 2019, and the game was released in December 2019, 14 years after the release of V.

-New Sakura Wars is a soft reboot of the series, taking place 12 years after V, in the year Taisho 29 (1940).
+Shin Sakura Taisen, titled simply Sakura Wars in English, is a soft reboot of the series, taking place 12 years after V, in the year Taisho 29 (1940).
 The basic premise remains unchanged: The main character, Kamiyama Seijuurou, is a member of the Japanese navy who is transferred to the Imperial Combat Revue, a top secret special forces unit in the capital city of Tokyo, which turns out to also don the cover of an all-woman revue based in the Grand Imperial Theatre in Ginza.

 Though the game takes place in the same locale, Tokyo, as the first, second, and fourth games, the vast majority of characters are entirely new, with only one older character, Kanzaki Sumire of the original team, returning to serve as the team’s commander.
 Aside from her, the other members of the previous teams were “lost” in a large war a decade prior, and the Tokyo team had only just recently been reformed with rookie members.